fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 !!! success "Strengths"
     - His projectile (Soul Force, `236P`) and dragon punch (Rising Dragon, `623P`) allows  for solid "Super Turbo" style play by zoning out the opponent with fireballs and catching their jumps with the uppercut move.
     - Decent chip options with both Soul Force and Fire Force without having to use Gougi such as Berserker
-    - Can consistently turn confirms into high damage with Triple Break loops, allowing him to easily cash out damage from his meter.
+    - Can consistently turn confirms into high damage with [Triple Break Loop](#triplebreakloops)s, allowing him to easily cash out damage from his meter.
     - Has both a dragon punch and his `5HK` for anti airing
     - Decent normals in general
     - His fireball game allows him to generate meter in the neutral very well.